tamago-labs/promptsea-project/README.md

 PromptSea is a set of components that extends traditional NFTs to include private data that can be shared with token holders.

 - PromptNFT - A shared ERC1155 smart contract for NFT management
-- PropmtMarket - A secondary marketplace for trading PromptNFT tokens
+- PromptMarket - A secondary marketplace for trading PromptNFT tokens
 - PromptNetwork - A KMS to protect private data stored on public blockchain and IPFS networks

 More details on https://docs.promptsea.io